- Student Job Placement: 93.75%

 - Free from felony convictions.

-- All sciences and Medical Terminology (OTM117W) must have been completed within the past five years.
+- If transferring credits to WMCC, all sciences and Medical Terminology (OTM117W) must have been completed within the past five years.

 Students who are accepted into the Medical Assistant program will: